 What is most important is getting a job in the financial services industry and using it to learn new skills, make connections and start figuring out exactly what kind of financial advisor you hope to be someday.

-Financial Advisor Career Path Step 3: Certifications
+Step 3: Obtain Certifications

 Many financial advisors have certifications or licenses.
 Aside from providing additional training and expertise, certifications also indicate to an advisor’s employers and clients that they are capable of making smart, informed investment decisions.
 Some are the most common certifications professional financial advisors get are as follows: